MicrosoftDocs/fabric-docs/docs/extensions/extensibility-backend.md

 `Error`: PriorityPlacement: There are no available core services for priority placement only 'name','guid','workload-name'.

-`Resolution`: You might be using a user that only have access to Trial capacity.
+`Resolution`: You might be using a user that only has access to Trial capacity.
 Make sure you are using a capacity that you have access to.

 #### File creation failure with 404 (NotFound) error